gdesimone97/EgoLife/EgoRAG/README.md

 ### Question Preparation

-To use the EgoRAG system, questions must be in the following format:
+To use the EgoRAG system, questions must be formatted in JSON with the following structure:

 ```json
 {